 For a quick dinner, they are a nice addition to pasta too (just add a bit more olive oil with the pasta and sprinkle some grated parmesan cheese).

-- 12 small vine tomatoes (or alternatively a small punnet of cherry tomatoes)
+- 2 dozens small vine cherry tomatoes (or alternatively a small punnet of cherry tomatoes)

 - 4 garlic cloves (unpeeled)